eserlxl/aurgen/doc/AUR.md

 - You should edit `PKGBUILD.0` directly for any customizations.
 - If the file is missing or invalid, `aurgen` will regenerate it and back up the previous version as `PKGBUILD.0.bak`.
 - Always check `PKGBUILD.0.bak` if you need to recover manual changes after a regeneration.

+#### Automatic PKGBUILD.0 Generation

+If `PKGBUILD.0` doesn't exist, aurgen can automatically generate a basic template with the following features:

+- **Metadata Extraction**: Automatically extracts package name, version, description, and license from the project
+- **Build System Detection**: Detects CMake, Make, Python setuptools, npm, Rust, Go, Java, Meson, or Autotools
+- **Dependency Detection**: Automatically populates `makedepends` based on detected build systems and project files
+- **Install Function Generation**: Creates basic install commands for common project layouts
+- **GitHub Integration**: Sets up proper source URLs and GPG key validation
+- **License Detection**: Automatically detects MIT, GPL, Apache, or custom licenses
+- **Header Generation**: Creates proper copyright headers in `PKGBUILD.HEADER` with maintainer information and license details

+The generated `PKGBUILD.0` will be customized for your specific project and can be further edited as needed.

 ## Release vs Development Mode